NaiboWang/NUS_literature_quick_access/Readme.md

 ![](media/viewpdf.png)
 ![](media/download.png)

-After test, this tool along with $Endnote$ extension worked for websites like **IEEE, ACM Digital Library, Springer, etc.**, basically most mainstream literature websites. -->
+After the test, this tool along with $Endnote$ extension worked for websites like **IEEE, ACM Digital Library, Springer, etc.**, basically most mainstream literature websites. -->

 ## (Optional) 4.
 Let your browser save and autofill your password: